-The next step in the Project's development is to proceed with a short pilot plant program on another bulk sample to finalize flowsheet parameters for engineering purposes including reagent recycling and water treatment processes, after which a bankable feasibility study can be completed.
-This work is expected to proceed in 2019 after off-take agreements are concluded and additional project financing is in place.
+The next step in the project's development is to proceed with a short pilot plant program on another bulk sample to finalize flowsheet parameters for engineering purposes including reagent recycling and water treatment processes, after which a bankable feasibility study can be completed.
+This work is expected to proceed in the Spring of 2019 subject to the completion of off-take or strategic partnership agreements and additional project financing being in place.
+Planning for this program was initiated subsequent to the end of the Quarter.
 Some additional drilling is also contemplated to bring more of the Inferred resources into the Measured and Indicated categories and collect more geotechnical data for pit design work.
-Initial exploration drilling on the new Snowbank pegmatite discovery and the Glitter pegmatite is also contemplated.
-Environmental studies of the proposed power transmission line route will be initiated once the final route is determined.
+Initial exploration drilling on the new Snowbank pegmatite discovery and the Glitter pegmatite is also contemplated if funding is available.
+Environmental studies of the proposed power transmission line route will be initiated once funding is available.
+Permitting for the bulk sample was initiated subsequent to the end of the Quarter, along with a proposal for a multi-Ministry meeting and engagement on this proposed program.